Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Michael Humphreys worked as a lawyer in the United Kingdom, almost exclusively, on behalf of members of trade unions.
+Michael Humphreys worked as a lawyer in the United Kingdom, almost exclusively on behalf of trade union members.
 He specialised in claims for damages for accidents at work, industrial disease, breaches of employment rights, and human rights violations.
-In 2000, he was appointed to sit as a part-time Chair of Employment Tribunals adjudicating claims for unlawful termination, breach of contract and discrimination cases arising in the work place.
+In 2000, he was appointed to sit as a part-time Chair of Employment Tribunals, adjudicating claims for unlawful termination, breach of contract and discrimination cases arising in the workplace.
 In 2007, he came to Canada and obtained a position as an Appeals Advisor on workers' compensation claims.
-He later worked for the Health Sciences Association of Alberta as a labour relations officer providing advice and advocacy services to members of the union and negotiating collective agreements.
+He later worked for the Health Sciences Association of Alberta as a labour relations officer, providing advice and advocacy services to members of the union, and negotiating collective agreements.

 Vesna Kavaz is a Commissioner.